JRVisuals/ld46-keepalive/README.md

 Given the opportunity I'll keep working on this on and off until the next LD in October of 2020.
 These are some things I would like to add:

 - Additional shop items: other potions, weapons, armor, etc
+  - Potion ideas:
+    - Invisibility - enemies do not attack the hero
 - Real enemy artwork and enemy variety (~~slime~~, skeleton, giant head)
 - Refactor enemy manamgement system to make it more dynamic
 - A wave system and increasing difficulty over time